stephengold/Maud/README.md

  + customize mouse-button assignments and keyboard shortcuts
  + complete Java source code provided under FreeBSD license

-Maud was designed for a desktop environment with a wheel mouse.
+Maud was designed for a desktop environment with a wheel mouse and a display at least 640 pixels wide and 480 pixels tall.

 Status as of July 2017: under development, will seek beta testers soon.